complexdatacollective/documentation.networkcanvas.com/docs/tutorials/server-workflows.md

 ### Manage Cases

-Under the “Manage Cases” tab you can find the complete list of uploaded cases for the study protocol.
+Under the "Manage Cases" tab you can find the complete list of uploaded cases for the study protocol.
 You can use this list to cross check the uploaded cases from your devices.
-Cases can also be deleted from Server by selecting the checkbox next to the case and clicking the green “Delete Selected Cases” button at the top of the case list.
+Cases can also be deleted from Server by selecting the checkbox next to the case and clicking the green "Delete Selected Cases" button at the top of the case list.

 {% include nc-image src="assets/img/server-guide/manage-cases.png" %}